500BC-500AD at Bournemouth 2021

 This would first be a shootout and then a punch-up in short order to determine who held control of the Saitic left flank.

-As if dancing a jig by the altar of Bonnie Prince Charlie's highland cattle-loving deep fried Mars bars, in the centre the hoplite wall was still working out how to get to grips with the casually discarded war wagons, which were scattered across the table like discarded knickers in a car park round the back of the nearest Aldi to the Bournemouth Pier Nightclub.
+As many of the men fell under the baleful influence of the Great Pyramid of Cheops' tummy-rot inducing goat-scrotum, in the centre the hoplite wall was still working out how to get to grips with the casually discarded war wagons, which were scattered across the table like discarded knickers in a car park round the back of the nearest Aldi to the Bournemouth Pier Nightclub.

 It seems like it would be an equally tricky and somewhat unpleasant task to remove both from their respective locations.